trinker/cv/REPORT/curriculum_vitae_tyler_rinker.md

 \RS

+Shanahan, L. E., Tochelli, A. L., & Rinker, T. W. (2014).
+Video Study Group Reflection Conversations: An Analysis of Inservice Teachers' Patterns of Verbal Interactions. *Journal of the Learning Sciences*.
+Manuscript submitted for publication.

 McVee, M. B., McGrath, K., & Rinker, T. W. (2014).
 A phenomenological study of narrative interviews with parents of struggling readers: Bringing parent voices into the academy. *Research Reading Quarterly*.
 Manuscript submitted for publication.

 \RE